Charles Swithinbank: Honours and awards

 Swithinbank was awarded the Polar Medal with Clasp, Antarctic 1950–1952.
 He was the first recipient of the new Mrs Patrick Ness Award of the Royal Geographical Society in 1954 for his research into Antarctic glaciology.

 He received the Anders Retzius medal in silver from the Swedish Society for Anthropology and Geography in 1966, the Patron's Medal from the Royal Geographical Society in 1971, and the Mungo Park Medal from the Royal Scottish Geographical Society in 1990.

 In 2013, he was conferred an MBE.

 Swithinbank Moraine was named in his honour.

+Books

+Swithinbank published four books, describing his field work and adventures in Antarctica.